Sandor Clegane: A Feast for Crows

 He is mentioned a few times in A Feast for Crows (2005), because stories are spreading that somebody using the Hound's helmet is committing atrocities.
-But the Elder Brother mentions to Brienne of Tarth that he found Sandor moribund, and is now "at rest", so his helmet was doubtless stolen from his graveyard.
-However, the appearance of a mute gravedigger who matches Sandor physically and the Elder Brother's refusal to confirm if Sandor is dead imply that he may still be alive.
+But the Elder Brother mentions to Brienne of Tarth that he found Sandor moribund and is now "at rest", so his helmet was doubtless stolen from his graveyard.
+However, the appearance of a mute gravedigger who physically matches Sandor, and the Elder Brother's refusal to confirm whether Sandor is dead, suggest that he may still be alive.
 As for the Hound's helmet, it is later revealed to Brienne and Podrick that it was Rorge and his criminal band who took it.
-And when the two of them are captured by the Brotherhood Without Banners and Rorge's band is killed, Lem decides to keep the helmet for himself, despite Thoros' opposition.
+When the two are captured by the Brotherhood Without Banners and Rorge's band is killed, Lem decides to keep the helmet for himself despite Thoros's opposition.

 TV adaptation

-Scottish actor Rory McCann has received acclaim for his portrayal of Sandor Clegane in the television adaptation of the series of books.
+Scottish actor Rory McCann has received acclaim for his portrayal of Sandor Clegane in the television adaptation of the books.

 Season 1

 Clegane is first introduced in the pilot episode when he accompanies the royal court on Robert Baratheon's visit to Winterfell.
-On the return trip to King's Landing, Joffrey falsely accuses a butcher's boy, Mycah, of having attacked him with a sword, and so Clegane must hunt the fugitive boy down, allegedly "accidentally" killing Mycah attracting the hatred of Mycah's friend Arya Stark.
-Weeks later, during the Tourney of the Hand, Sandor's brutally sadistic brother, Gregor, tries to kill Ser Loras Tyrell for unhorsing him, but Sandor intervenes, saving Loras' life.

-When Ned Stark reveals that Joffrey is a bastard born of incest, Clegane assists the Lannister soldiers in the subsequent purge of the Stark household and Sansa Stark's capture, although he later comforts Sansa when Joffrey torments her and advises how to avoid future pain.
+On the return trip to King's Landing, Joffrey falsely accuses a butcher's boy, Mycah, of having attacked him with a sword.
+So, Clegane must hunt the fugitive boy down, allegedly "accidentally" killing Mycah, thereby attracting the hatred of Mycah's friend, Arya Stark.
+Weeks later, during the Tourney of the Hand, Sandor's brutally sadistic brother, Gregor, tries to kill Ser Loras Tyrell for unhorsing him, but Sandor intervenes, saving Loras's life.
+When Ned Stark reveals that Joffrey is a bastard born of incest, Clegane assists the Lannister soldiers in the subsequent purge of the Stark household and Sansa Stark's capture.
+However, he later comforts Sansa when Joffrey torments her and advises her on how to avoid future pain.
 With Joffrey's ascension to the throne, Clegane is named to the Kingsguard to replace the ousted Ser Barristan Selmy.